Objective-C: Messages

 The "method" call is translated by the compiler to the objc_msgSend(id self, SEL op, ...) family of runtime functions.
 Different implementations handle modern additions like super.
-In GNU families this function is named objc_msg_sendv, but it has been deprecated in favor of a modern lookup system under objc_msg_lookup.
+In GNU families, this function is named objc_msg_sendv, but it has been deprecated in favor of a modern lookup system under objc_msg_lookup.

-Both styles of programming have their strengths and weaknesses.
+Both styles of programming have multiple strengths and weaknesses.
 Object-oriented programming in the Simula (C++) style allows multiple inheritance and faster execution by using compile-time binding whenever possible, but it does not support dynamic binding by default.
 It also forces all methods to have a corresponding implementation unless they are abstract.
 The Smalltalk-style programming as used in Objective-C allows messages to go unimplemented, with the method resolved to its implementation at runtime.
 For example, a message may be sent to a collection of objects, to which only some will be expected to respond, without fear of producing runtime errors.
 Message passing also does not require that an object be defined at compile time.
 An implementation is still required for the method to be called in the derived object.
 (See the dynamic typing section below for more advantages of dynamic (late) binding.)